octue/twined-gcp/README.md

 ## Configuration

 The following environment variables are required.
+Note that [deploying with Terraform](#terraform-deployment) takes care of this for you.

 | Name                                 | Description                                                                                                                                               |
 | ------------------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------- |